As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 How does the MVC Framework work?

 An MVC pattern separates input, processing, and output for an application.
 There are three interconnected parts: the Model, the view, and the controller.
-Their purpose is to assist structure the codebase and divide an application’s concerns into three parts:
+Their purpose is to assist in structuring the codebase and divide an application’s concerns into three parts:

 View – The application’s user interface is referred to as the view.
 Views are typically treated as thin adaptors that sit on top of the DOM in most frameworks.
 The view keeps track of a model and updates itself whenever it changes.